Visiting the Norman Lindsay Gallery in the Blue Mountains became a dream of mine after seeing the classic movie Sirens.

-I never realized that Norman Lindsay also wrote a book called Age of Consent, which became a movie.
+I never knew Norman Lindsay also wrote a book called Age of Consent, which became a movie.

 Meeting Alex at the Norman Lindsay Gallery

-We started talking, and she told me that she really liked The Magic Pudding as a child.
-She also told me that one of the female sculptures had a tail.
-This was the kind of thing Norman Lindsay did, among other things.
-The lady’s name was Alex.
+I even found out that one of the female sculptures had a tail.
+It was the kind of thing Norman Lindsay did, among other things.

 Alex is a girl’s name of Greek origin, meaning “defending men” or “Protector of Mankind.”

-As I walked around, I found myself again at the Norman Lindsay Gallery’s entranceway once again.
-This is where I first entered the property through the stone fence.
+As I walked around, I found myself again at the Norman Lindsay Gallery’s entranceway to the property.
+It is where I first entered the property through the stone fence.

 A Sign from Venus, the Goddess of love

 Alex was at the gate, leaving the place while holding a large print.
 When I got closer to her, I asked her about it, and she told me it was a print of Venus.

 I have received a clear sign from Venus in Adelaide, but I never anticipated receiving a divine sign from Venus while in the Blue Mountains, close to Sydney.